ehsanbabavu/ariyabot/replit.md

 1. All npm dependencies installed (638 packages)
 2. Database schema pushed using Drizzle ORM (`npm run db:push`)
 3. Development workflow configured and running on port 5000
-4. Deployment settings configured for autoscale with build and run scripts
+4. Deployment settings configured for VM with build and run scripts
 5. All TypeScript compilation errors resolved
 6. Application verified and running successfully with Persian RTL layout